nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding student(s) to lesson(s): `add -sl`
 {:.no_toc}
-Tells TutorAid that a student attends a particular lesson.
+Adds student(s) into the lesson(s) they are enrolled in.

 Format: `add -sl s/STUDENT_INDEX... l/LESSON_INDEX...`

-* Adds the students at the specified student indexes to the lessons at the specified lesson indexes.
+* Adds every specified student to every specified lesson.
 * The index refers to the index number shown in the displayed student list and lesson list.
 * The index must be a **positive integer** 1, 2, 3, ...
+* Minimally the indexes of 1 student and 1 lesson must be provided.

 Examples:
 * `add -sl s/1 2 3 l/2` adds the students with indexes 1, 2 and 3 into the lesson with index 2.